 Content marketing is the biggest “trend” in digital marketing today.
-93 percent of B2B companies claim they use some sort of content marketing strategy in their marketing efforts.
+Ninety-three percent of B2B companies claim they use some sort of content marketing strategy in their marketing efforts.
 What’s surprising?
 Of these businesses, less than 10 percent say their content marketing is very effective in producing the results they expected.

 Why is that?
 The most common reason is simple: There’s no strategy.

 Anyone can write a blog post and put it on the company website.
 With tools like WordPress, blogging has become pretty easy to manage.
 But that’s not enough.
 You need a strategy that helps you create unique content to serve your audience well.
 That takes time and diligence.